RaananW/WebWorkers-IndexedDB/README.md

 Because it can be super heplful.
 Having a persisted model in a DB and having an external thread process it and update it can benefit a lot of applications - from games to heavy canvas manipulations (WebGL comes to mind as well).

 ##Suggestions?
+Questions?

-If you need something specific please contact me.
+Simply contact me!

 ##MIT License